Category: Digital · 7 min read

 Attacks are on the Rise

 If you’ve seen an increase in scam emails, you’re not alone.
-Symantec reported that 71 percent of all attacks last year were from phishing emails1 and one-in-nine people experienced some type of email malware in 2017.2
+A recent study discovered that 76% of people said their organization experienced a phishing attack in 2017.2

 Sooner or later, you’ll probably get a malicious email, and you may even get hacked.
 To prevent this, you need to take specific precautions and implement some essential security, such as anti-virus software, firewall protection, and wireless security.
 Having this technology in place can be the difference between being safe or being sorry.